beyond-all-reason/bar_debug_launcher/README.md

 Same as testing and developing the BAR game, but you can can specify a list of modoptions in the Additinoal modoptions field.

+## Testing different engines
+All engines should go into bar/data/engine/

+Each into their own subfolder

+They will then appear in the engine selector dropdown in the BAR debug launcher

 ## Attaching debuggers and development tools like VSCode

 1. Select all the options you want